ropensci/tidyhydat/cran-comments.md

 There were zero WARNINGS and zero ERRORS.

 ## NEWS
-- Add capability to access ECCC webservice.
-The return of `realtime_ws`!
+- Add `...` to print methods so you can pass arguments all the way down.
+- Add workaround for vroom#519 bug that prevents `realtime_*` fucntions from working

 ## Test environments
 * win-builder (via `devtools::check_win_devel()` and `devtools::check_win_release()`)